-- Check out material from the Rogers Library. - Gain access to the Academic Computer Media Center resources. - Take advantage of the Smith University Center services game room, physical fitness facilities, etc. - Attend certain campus events, which may require presentation of the card. - Utilize your Dining Meal Plan and debit plan.
+- Check out material from the Rogers Library. - Gain access to the Academic Computer Media Center resources - Take advantage of the Smith University Center services game room, physical fitness facilities, etc. - Attend certain campus events, which may require presentation of the card. - Allows Resident Students to access their building and Laundry facilities - Utilize your Dining Meal Plan, debit and Patriot Bucks plans.

 The FMU ID Card is provided during initial registration at no cost and remains valid as long as you are officially enrolled.
-Replacement cost is \$17 per card.
+Replacement cost is \$20 per card.
 The fee will be waived in the case of marriage, a name change, or a defective card.

-IF YOU LOSE YOUR CARD, REPORT IT IMMEDIATELY TO THE FMU ID CARD ADMINISTRATOR, LOCATED IN THE ERVIN DINING HALL (EXT.
-1266) OR LIBRARY (EXT.
+IF YOU LOSE YOUR CARD, REPORT IT IMMEDIATELY TO THE FMU ID CARD ADMINISTRATOR, LOCATED IN THE HOUSING OFFICE (EXT.
+1330) OR LIBRARY (EXT.
 1300).
 The card additionally has the capability of serving as a debit card.
-Deposits may be made either at registration or during the academic term at the Ervin Dining Hall.
+Deposits may be made either at registration, online or in the Cashier's Office.
 The card provides a safe, convenient way to make purchases on campus without the need to carry cash.
 The Patriot Bookstore, Ervin Dining Hall, and The Grille are all equipped to receive payment from the FMU debit card.
-Both the Ervin Dining Hall and The Grille offer a 10% discount on all food purchases made with the FMU debit card.

-Note: A refund of funds placed on the FMU ID Card (debit account) may only be requested upon graduation or official withdrawal from the University.
-Requests should be submitted to the Dining Services Office in Ervin Dining Hall.
+Note: A refund of funds on the FMU ID Card (debit account and Patriot Bucks) may only be requested upon graduation or official withdrawal from the University.
+Requests should be submitted to the Accounting Office in Stokes Administration Building.

 The FMU ID Card is the responsibility of the cardholder.
 The holder of the FMU ID Card is not to provide access to the card to anyone other than the cardholder.
-To do so is a violation of

-University policy and the cardholder will be held responsible for all activity registered on the card including, but not limited to, purchases and items checked out from the Rogers Library.
+To do so is a violation of University policy and the cardholder will be held responsible for all activity registered on the card including, but not limited to, purchases and items checked out from the Rogers Library.